Skywalker756-3/FinalProject/README.md

 We prefer to use CSS grid on things we want to keep consistent on the website.
 It's a good idea to frame out the consistent parts of the site to the grid like the header, navigation, footer etc.

-### Fluid Images / Video
+#### Fluid Images / Video
  Some media types like images and video might expand past the flexbox.
 To mitigate this use a maximum on the pixel size to be 100% which refers to the max size of it's parent.

-### Responsive Text
+#### Responsive Text
 This works differently from other responsiveness because we want to preserve user's ability to zoom into text.
-For the most part we use the aforementioned [[Responsive Design#Media Queries|Media Queries]] to set the fonts.
+For the most part we use the aforementioned #Media Queries to set the fonts.
 Below is an example where mobile phones can't see the 4x scaled font.

 ``` CSS
 html {